Roger Penrose: Consciousness

 Penrose has written books on the connection between fundamental physics and human (or animal) consciousness.
 In The Emperor's New Mind (1989), he argues that known laws of physics are inadequate to explain the phenomenon of consciousness.
 Penrose proposes the characteristics this new physics may have and specifies the requirements for a bridge between classical and quantum mechanics (what he calls correct quantum gravity).
 Penrose uses a variant of Turing's halting theorem to demonstrate that a system can be deterministic without being algorithmic.
 (For example, imagine a system with only two states, ON and OFF.
 If the system's state is ON when a given Turing machine halts and OFF when the Turing machine does not halt, then the system's state is completely determined by the machine; nevertheless, there is no algorithmic way to determine whether the Turing machine stops.)

 Penrose believes that such deterministic yet non-algorithmic processes may come into play in the quantum mechanical wave function reduction, and may be harnessed by the brain.
 He argues that computers today are unable to have intelligence because they are algorithmically deterministic systems.
 He argues against the viewpoint that the rational processes of the mind are completely algorithmic and can thus be duplicated by a sufficiently complex computer.
 This contrasts with supporters of strong artificial intelligence, who contend that thought can be simulated algorithmically.
 He bases this on claims that consciousness transcends formal logic because factors such as the insolubility of the halting problem and Gödel's incompleteness theorem prevent an algorithmically based system of logic from reproducing such traits of human intelligence as mathematical insight.
 These claims were originally espoused by the philosopher John Lucas of Merton College, Oxford.
-G. Hirase has paraphrased Penrose' argument and reinforced it.